What are CCR's?

 This CCR really helps the counselors get to know each student a little better.

-8th grade group CCRs take place in January in U.S. History classes.
+8th grade group CCRs take place in January and February.
 We meet at this time so we can make sure students understand that next year is high school.

 - We begin to discuss a 4 year plan for high school.